ASCO 2026 Glioma Panel: New Data, Ongoing Debate

 Dr. Nick Gonzalez Castro, Dana Farber Cancer Institute

-The debate reflects a fundamental challenge: surgeons remove what can be seen, but diffuse gliomas often extend far beyond what MRI captures.
+The debate reflects a fundamental challenge.
+Surgeons remove what can be seen, but diffuse gliomas often extend far beyond what MRI captures.

-The panel didn’t always agree on timing, but one moment crystallized the underlying logic.
-When asked whether he would start an IDH inhibitor in a newly resected patient, Dr. Butt was direct.
 “If it were the question of would I do it for myself or my family member?
-Yeah, I’d start the drug.”
+Yeah, I’d start the drug,” he explains.

 Dr. Omar Butt, WashU Medicine